emv-nl/myMap/README.md

 # Openstreetmap viewer

 This is just some mucking about by me attempting to do something I find useful.

+So, nothing much :).

 The base is (largely) from [here](https://docs.gtk.org/gtk3/getting_started.html) .

-So, nothing much.

 To compile this "project" use the following: